-Effective August 28th, 2017, CSUSM is adopting a smoke and tobacco free campus policy, contributing to our commitment to be a respectful, safe and healthy learning and working environment for all our faculty, staff, students, and visitors.
+CSUSM is a smoke, vapor and tobacco free campus, contributing to our commitment to be a respectful, safe and healthy learning and working environment for all our faculty, staff, students, and visitors.

 Hundreds of colleges and universities nationwide have already prohibited tobacco use—including the entire UC system, five CSUs and all San Diego County public colleges and universities (except CSUSM…until now!)—to address the risks to users and non-users alike.
 The Surgeon General has stated that tobacco use in any form presents a significant health hazard, and the United States Environmental Protection Agency and the California Environmental Protection Agency have determined that there is no safe level of exposure to second-hand smoke.